humdek-unibe-ch/wwise-plugin-jack_sink/README.md

 Unfortunately I was not able to package the plugin for the Wwise Launcher because of the missing MacOs platform build (no mac at my disposal at the time of this writing).
 The platform MacOs must be enabled when installing the Wwise SDK in order for the Wwsie UE4 integration to work, hence, the plugin must also support the platform MacOs to be accepted as a valid source in the Wwise Launcher.

-As a consequence, the plugin must be compiled (precompiled targets are provided in the dist folder) and installed manually.
+As a consequence, the plugin must be compiled (precompiled targets are provided in the `bundles` folder) and installed manually.

 ### Setup Wwise with UE4